-D. retusa has been reported from northwestern Colombia (Record, 1942; TROPICOS, 2006).
-In Costa Rica, it occurs throughout the Nicoya Peninsula, and in the vicinity of Pozón-Orotina, San Pablo and San Pedroe de Turrabares and the city of Colón, but is very scarce in the northern zone of Los Chiles (INBio, 2006).
-Representative specimens have been reported from El Salvador (MOBOT, 2006).
+D. retusa has been reported from north-western Colombia (Record, 1942; TROPICOS, 2006).
+In Costa Rica, it occurs throughout the Nicoya Peninsula, and in the vicinity of Pozón-Orotina, San Pablo and San Pedroe de Turrabares and the city of Colón, but is very scarce in the northern zone of Los Chiles (INBio, 2006; ITCR/EIF, 2006).
+In Costa Rica, D. retusa occupies 13,697.7km2.
+Its available habitat has been reduced by 61.5%, indicating the species is exploited and rare.
+6.2% of its habitat occurs within State protected areas.
+Occurs from 50-300m, in dry, warm to very warm areas, with less than 2,000mm annual precipitation.
+It occurs principally within the dry forests of Guanacaste province and in the driest areas of the Nicoya Peninsula within the province of Puntarenas.
+It generally grows in flat to moderately flat areas with slopes less than 15% and occasionally in rocky areas (ITCR/EIF, 2006).
+Representative specimens have been reported from EI Salvador (MOBOT, 2006).
 Included in a list of principal forest species of Guatemala (INAB, 2006).
 Reported from western Honduras (Record, 1942).
-Grows in southwestern (Record, 1942) and southeastern (ILDIS, 2005) Mexico.
+Grows in south-western (Record, 1942) and south-eastern (ILDIS, 2005) Mexico.
 It is frequent in Nicaragua from the Pacific to the Atlantic coasts (Stevens et al., 2001).
-In Panama, it is only found in the drier, southern parts of the isthmus, but is never common (Condit and Pérez, 2002).
+In Panama, it is only found in the drier, southern parts of the isthmus, but is never common